Best Hearing Aid Batteries

-Hearing Dynamics fields a lot of questions about hearing aid batteries.
+We field a lot of questions about batteries for hearing aids.
 Your hearing aid needs a steady power source from a superior battery to work well.
 Proper use and care of your batteries is very important to maintaining a quality sound from your hearing aid.
-Please take a few minutes and view this educational video about your hearing aid batteries.
+Please take a few minutes and view this educational video about batteries for hearing aids.

 Hearing Aid Batteries – Do’s & Don’ts

 The typical size 312 disposable battery will give you approximately 5-7 days of battery life.
 While this may seem like a short time, remember that this tiny battery needs to power a tiny computer that is constantly processing sound.

 Disposable hearing aid batteries are often called Zinc-Air batteries.
 The primary chemical substance in disposable hearing aid batteries is zinc and when you remove the sticker/tab from the back of the battery, air mixes with the zinc creating an electrical charge.
 This 1.45 volts is strong enough to power your hearing aids.

 What will affect battery life?

 3. Amount of time worn per day